lifebit-ai/action-cloudos-cli/README.md

 ### `request_interval`

 Request interval in seconds.
 The options is influencing the request interval for receiving the job status when `--wait-completion` is used.
 The default value is the same as the default of [](https://github.com/lifebit-ai/cloudos-cli).

+### `job_queue`

+Name of the job batch queue to use with a batch job execution.
+Default: workspace default.
+The parameter is optional and conditional to only when using `--batch`.
+If `--batch` is not used, the parameter will be ignored.

 ### `cloudos_cli_flags`